Suicide of Kurt Cobain: Background

 Kurt Cobain was the lead singer and guitarist of the American rock band Nirvana, one of the most influential acts of the 1990s and one of the best-selling bands of all time.
-Throughout most of his life, Cobain suffered from chronic bronchitis and intense pain due to an undiagnosed chronic stomach condition.
+Throughout most of his life, Cobain had chronic bronchitis and intense pain due to an undiagnosed chronic stomach condition.
 He was also prone to alcoholism, suffered from depression, and regularly used drugs and inhalants.
 Cobain had two uncles who died of suicide by firearm.
+Cobain's cousin Beverly, a nurse, said that the family had a history of suicide, and that Cobain had been diagnosed with ADHD and bipolar disorder.

+Cobain said that his stomach pain had been so severe during Nirvana's 1991 European tour that he became suicidal, and that taking heroin was "the only thing that's saving me from shooting myself right now".
+He said later: "I remember saying I'll never go on tour again until I have this fixed because I wanted to kill myself.
+I wanted to fucking blow my head off.
+I was so tired of it."

-On March 4, 1994, Cobain was hospitalized in Rome following an overdose of Rohypnol (Flunitrazepam) and alcohol at The Westin Excelsior Rome.
-His management agency, Gold Mountain Records, said that the overdose was accidental, and that he was suffering from influenza and fatigue.
-However, Cobain's wife, Courtney Love, later confirmed that the overdose had been a suicide attempt: "He took 50 pills.
+On March 4, 1994, Cobain was hospitalized in Rome following an overdose of Rohypnol (Flunitrazepam) and alcohol at the Westin Excelsior Rome.
+His management agency, Gold Mountain Records, said the overdose was accidental and that he was ill from influenza and fatigue.
+However, Cobain's wife, Courtney Love, later said the overdose had been a suicide attempt: "He took 50 pills.
 He probably forgot how many he took.
 But there was a definite suicidal urge, to be gobbling and gobbling and gobbling."
-Cobain's cousin Beverly, a nurse, said that the family had a history of suicide, and that Cobain had been diagnosed with attention-deficit hyperactivity disorder and bipolar disorder.

-Cobain said that his stomach pain had been so severe during Nirvana's 1991 European tour that he became suicidal, and that taking heroin was "the only thing that's saving me from shooting myself right now."
-Regarding that same 1991 European tour, Cobain noted:

-Halfway through the European tour, I remember saying I'll never go on tour again until I have this fixed because I wanted to kill myself.
-I wanted to fucking blow my head off.
-I was so tired of it.